kdl-org/kdl/SPEC.md

 * A [Children Block](#children-block): the entire block, including all children within, is treated as Whitespace.
 Only other children blocks, whether slashdashed or not, may follow a slashdashed children block.

+A slashdash may be be followed by any amount of whitespace, including newlines and comments, before the element that it comments out.

 ### Newline

-The following characters [should be treated as new lines](https://www.unicode.org/versions/Unicode13.0.0/ch05.pdf):
+The following character sequences [should be treated as new lines](https://www.unicode.org/versions/Unicode13.0.0/ch05.pdf):

 | Acronym | Name            | Code Pt |